barseghyanartur/faker-file/docs/creating_images.rst

 - ``ImgkitImageGenerator`` (default), built on top of the `imgkit`_ and `wkhtmltopdf`_.
 - ``WeasyPrintImageGenerator``, build on top of the famous `WeasyPrint`_.

+Next to the stated above, there are additional image providers to augment existing images in various (declaratively random) ways.

 Building images with text using `imgkit`_
 -----------------------------------------